bolcom/unFTP/docs/server/cloud-storage.md

 title: Cloud Storage
 ---

+This page explains how to configure unFTP to use cloud storage backends, including Google Cloud Storage (GCS) and Azure Blob Storage, instead of traditional filesystem storage.

 You can run unFTP with a traditional file system back-end on a bare metal or virtual machine but if you're building your solutions in the cloud it would make sense to store your files in blob storage. unFTP comes with integration to [Google Cloud Storage (GCS)](https://cloud.google.com/storage) and [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs).